GAC Group

-The company produces and sells vehicles under its own branding, such as Trumpchi, Aion, Hycan as well as under foreign-branded joint ventures such as GAC-Toyota, GAC-Honda, and GAC-Mitsubishi.
-It also produces electric vehicles under some of the previously listed brandings, including dedicated EV brands such as Aion and Hycan.
+The company produces and sells vehicles under its own branding, such as Hyptec, Trumpchi, Aion, Hycan as well as under foreign-branded joint ventures such as GAC Toyota and GAC Honda.
+It also produces electric vehicles under some of the previously listed brandings.
 It produces buses under the GAC Bus brand.
 Other brand names associated with GAC are Everus, for consumer vehicles, and Hino.

-In 2021, it was the fourth largest Chinese plug-in electric vehicle manufacturer in the Chinese market, with 4% of market share.
+In 2021, GAC was the fourth largest Chinese plug-in electric vehicle manufacturer in the Chinese market, with 4% of market share.
 It sold 123,660 units of EVs in 2021, and over 20,000 units in March 2022, with plans to double EV production capacity to 400,000 a year by December 2022.